ziyuunie/final-portfolio/README.md

 Adds - Gives the website more of a casual feeling and also adds more anticipation, especially on the home page since it types multiple different things

 VI.
-Iterations from HW #7 - More informational header with work dropdown, more interactive way to take a quick glance at the all different pieces and choose which one you want to take a closer look at, changed main point color, and added some more colorful aspects
+Iterations from HW #8 - Scrolling progress bar, faster loading, better color contrast, media organization, slider dot indicator

 VII.
-Major Challenges - Keeping track to make sure the website was responsive, adjusting small details (sizes, alignment, visibility, colors, etc.), and implementing jQuery
+Major Challenges - Keeping track to make sure the website was responsive, adjusting small details (sizes, alignment, visibility, colors, etc.), re-deploying new files and implementing jQuery